Image Requests: 810-216-1560

 - Fellowship trained radiologists on-site to read exams

-- Accredited by the American College of Radiology in Computed Tomography
+- Accredited by the American College of Radiology: Computed Tomography (CT),

 Wide Bore MRI

-Lake Huron Medical Center offers patients an alternative option to conventional
+Lake Huron Medical Center offers the patient an alternative option to conventional

 MRI with the Magnetom Espree, a wide bore MRI machine.
 Magnetic Resonance